samus-io/tablab-steps/steps/OUECEonguao1BUcjiaLAtCMD2BbeWlABVAy/en/README.md

 ### Testing FortiWeb Cloud scanning

 * As a security practice, once file upload functionality is in place, it's essential to verify if FortiWeb Cloud properly identifies and blocks potentially harmful files.
-* If FortiWeb Cloud is configured properly, it should intercept the EICAR file upload and prevent the server from receiving it, blocking the HTTP request.
-In such cases, FortiWeb will return an HTTP status code `403 Forbidden` response, indicating that the file has been blocked due to potential security risks, displaying the following content:
 * With proper FortiWeb Cloud configuration, it should intercept the EICAR file upload, blocking the HTTP request before it reaches the server.
-In this scenario, FortiWeb will return a `403 Forbidden` HTTP status code response, indicating the file was blocked due to potential security risks, with the following content shown:
+In this scenario, FortiWeb will return a `403 Forbidden` HTTP status code response to the client, indicating the file was blocked due to potential security risks, with the following content shown:

-![FortiWeb block page][2]
+![FortiWeb Cloud EICAR file block page][2]

 [1]: https://www.eicar.org/download-anti-malware-testfile/
 [2]: /static/images/fortiweb-eicar-alert.png